-Account statements as of March 31, 2020 are available via the Client access link at the top of this page using your login and password.
-We have provided our investor letter from Charles Buck, President and CEO, and the preliminary performance information for Q1-2020.
+Account statements as of June 30, 2020, are available via the Client Access link.
+We have also prepared the Q2 investor letter from Charles Buck, President and CEO, which includes preliminary performance information for Q2-2020.

 United Church Funds celebrates the Massachusetts Conference of the United Church of Christ (MACUCC) Board of Director’s decision to transfer all of their assets currently invested with UCF to the Beyond Fossil Fuels Balanced Fund.